 Pepper is definitely a soothing presence, Stavitsky and Magistrate Judge Mary Grace Rook agreed.

 “She likes being petted; she likes being loved,” Stavitsky said.
 “She has a tendency to fall asleep or lay on your feet, which is a very calming thing for someone.
 It’s almost like having a weighted blanket.”

 The kids Pepper comforted Wednesday wore huge smiles during what could have otherwise been a frightening and intimidating experience.

-Rook explained that service animals like Pepper help make hearings a more productive experience for both the kids and the court.
+Rook explained that facility animals like Pepper help make hearings a more productive experience for both the kids and the court.

 “If they come in here angry and they’re hostile, the dog is there to soothe them,” Rook said.
 “It’s really hard to stay mad when you’re petting a dog.”

-For more information about courthouse service dogs, visit Courthouse Dogs Foundation.
+For more information about courthouse facility dogs, visit Courthouse Dogs Foundation.